FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_parent_hash.md

 {% docs eth_parent_hash %}

-[BETA TABLE] - The hash of the block from which a given block is generated.
+The hash of the block from which a given block is generated.
 Also known as the parent block.

 {% enddocs %}